ESCE International Business School

 ESCE International Business School (ESCE - Ecole Supérieure du Commerce Extérieur) is a business school founded in 1968 by Business France (French Office for International Trade) and located in La Défense, Paris.
-It is a member of France's Conférence des Grandes Ecoles since 2012.
-The school has ~ 2,500 students and 9,300 Alumni.
+It has been a member of France's Conférence des Grandes Ecoles since 2012.
+The school has approximately 2,500 students and 9,300 Alumni.

 The school offers bachelor's degrees, internationally accredited Masters in Management and Summer Programs.

 Among famous speakers, former Prime Ministers Tony Blair, Jean-Pierre Raffarin, Michel Rocard and Alain Juppé contributed to conferences at ESCE.

 The Paris-based business school is renowned in France and Europe for its network of entrepreneurs, who founded some notable French start-ups (Zenly, Simplified, Sixth June, Interactive Mobility...).

 Degree and Accreditation

 The school delivers a Master in Management with EFMD EPAS accreditation as well as French Ministry of Higher Education and Research accreditation.
 It also cofounded the Consortium of International Double Degrees (CIDD).

 ESCE specializes in International Affairs.
 For long it has been the most demanded school within SÉSAME Examination (famous Business School examination in France), of which it was a founding member in 1992.

 It is renowned for its dual degree with Berlin School of Economics & Law as well as its dual degree with UIBE Beijing.